Starlink Roam vs Residential: Costs, Speeds, and Who Should Choose Each Plan

 How Much Does Starlink Roam Cost?

-There are three tiers to Starlink Roam service: Roam 10 GB, Roam 50 GB, and Roam Unlimited (Mobility).
-Whether you have the Roam 10 GB or Roam 50 GB plan will depend on your location, while Roam Unlimited is the highest tier available.
-Starlink also offers a Priority level plan that you can tap into with either Roam or Residential.
+There are two tiers to Starlink Roam service: Roam 100 GB or Roam Unlimited..
+Starlink also offers a Global Priority level plan that you can tap into with either Roam or Residential.

 |---|---|---|---|